Survivor-Centred Visual Narratives

 We would like to express our deep gratitude to all participants for their willingness to experience land-based approaches and share their diverse perspectives as they continue to work with survivors in creating visual narratives of testimony.
 We hope that our annual meetings provide opportunities for community and connection, supporting future arts-based research and acknowledging the important work created thus far.

-‘But I Live’ at the Ravensbrück Memorial
+‘But I Live’ exhibits at the Ravensbrück Memorial

 From April 13 to July 31, 2024 the Ravensbrück Memorial is hosting an exhibition of ‘But I Live.
 Three Stories of Child Survivors of the Holocaust’ in cooperation with the International Comic Salon Erlangen and the Stadtmuseum Erlangen.